 A young rider experiences dryland dog sledding as part of the Pennsylvania Sled Dog Club's 2007 Fair Hill Dryland Challenge.

 Gee Over is the command to get the dogs to move over on the trail.
+The Maryland Sled Dog Adventures LLC team showsd their power and endurance.

 The two person dryland dog sledding rig has room for a passenger up front while the musher stands behind and controls the team.